eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 Interaction with other Vehicle Apps or the cloud is enabled by using Mosquitto MQTT Broker.
 The MQTT broker runs inside a docker image, which is started automatically after starting the DevContainer.

-In the [general section](/docs/getting-started/quickstart/#send-mqtt-messages-to-vehicle-app) about the Vehicle App, you already tested sending MQTT messages to the app.
+In the [quickstart section](/docs/tutorials/quickstart/#debugging-vehicle-app) about the Vehicle App, you already tested sending MQTT messages to the app.
 In the previous sections, you generally saw how to use `Vehicle Models`, `Datapoints` and `GRPC Services`.
 In this section, you will learn how to combine them with MQTT.

 In order to receive and process MQTT messages inside your app, simply use the `@subscribe_topic` annotations from the SDK: